Origins of the Asymptotic Bias of SNIS

 Why the distributional result does not give the moment result

-The subtlety that we had to come to terms with in the revision is a basic probabilistic one: knowing the distribution of a sequence of random variables, even to high accuracy pointwise, does not pin down their expectations.
-Writing \(\mathbb{E}[X]\) as a tail integral, \[ \mathbb{E}[X] \;=\; \int_0^\infty (1 - F_X(t))\, dt \;-\; \int_{-\infty}^0 F_X(t)\, dt, \] if one approximates \(F_X\) by \(\Phi + r_N\) with \(|r_N(t)|\) pointwise small, there is no reason for \(\int r_N(t)\, dt\) to be small: the CDF error can be tiny at every fixed \(t\) and yet carry non-negligible mass in the tails.
+The subtlety is a basic probabilistic one: knowing the distribution of a sequence of random variables, even to high pointwise accuracy, does not pin down their expectations.
+Writing \(\mathbb{E}[X]\) as a tail integral, \[ \mathbb{E}[X] \;=\; \int_0^\infty (1 - F_X(t))\, dt \;-\; \int_{-\infty}^0 F_X(t)\, dt, \] if one approximates \(F_X\) by \(\Phi + r_N\) with \(|r_N(t)|\) pointwise small, there is no reason for \(\int r_N(t)\, dt\) to be small: the CDF error can be tiny at every fixed \(t\) and still carry non-negligible mass in the tails.

 A simple counterexample.
 For \(N\geq 1\), let \(Z \sim \mathcal{N}(0,1)\), and let \(V_N\) be independent of \(Z\) with \[ V_N \;=\; \begin{cases} 0 & \text{with probability } 1 - 1/N,\\ N^{3/4} & \text{with probability } 1/N. \end{cases} \] Set \(T_N := Z + V_N / \sqrt{N}\).
-Because \(V_N = 0\) with probability \(1 - 1/N\), \[ F_{T_N}(z) \;=\; (1 - 1/N)\, \Phi(z) + (1/N)\, \Phi(z - N^{1/4}) \;=\; \Phi(z) + O(1/N) \] uniformly in \(z\): at the level of the CDF, \(T_N\) is Gaussian to order \(O(1/N)\), so the “Edgeworth bias term” is \(0\).
-Yet \[ \mathbb{E}[T_N] \;=\; \frac{N^{3/4}}{N \sqrt{N}} \;=\; N^{-3/4} \;\neq\; 0. \] A rare but large spike is invisible to the CDF at any fixed \(z\) while still shifting the mean.
-This is exactly the pathology Hesterberg warned about, and it is the reason the Edgeworth route cannot, by itself, certify that \(\mathbb{E}[\widehat F_N]\) even exists, let alone obey the \(O(1/N)\) expansion.
+Since \(V_N = 0\) with probability \(1 - 1/N\), \[ F_{T_N}(z) \;=\; (1 - 1/N)\, \Phi(z) + (1/N)\, \Phi(z - N^{1/4}) \;=\; \Phi(z) + \mathcal{O}(1/N) \] uniformly in \(z\), so at the CDF level \(T_N\) is Gaussian to order \(\mathcal{O}(1/N)\) and the Edgeworth bias term is \(0\).
+But \[ \mathbb{E}[T_N] \;=\; \frac{N^{3/4}}{N \sqrt{N}} \;=\; N^{-3/4} \;\neq\; 0. \] A rare but large spike is invisible to the CDF at any fixed \(z\) yet shifts the mean.
+This is exactly the pathology Hesterberg was warning about, and it is why the Edgeworth route cannot by itself guarantee that \(\mathbb{E}[\widehat F_N]\) obeys the \(\mathcal{O}(1/N)\) expansion, or even that it exists.

 The missing ingredient.
-The standard way to bridge distributional and moment convergence is uniform integrability.
-By Billingsley (1999, Theorem 3.5), if \(X_N \xrightarrow{d} X\) and \(\{X_N\}\) is uniformly integrable then \(\mathbb{E}[X_N] \to \mathbb{E}[X]\); a sufficient condition is a uniform bound \(\sup_N \mathbb{E}[|X_N|^{1+\delta}] < \infty\) for some \(\delta > 0\).
-An Edgeworth expansion does not supply this on its own, and in the SNIS case the issue is concentrated in the denominator \(\bar\omega\), which can occasionally be very small and whose inverse moments need to be controlled separately.
+The standard bridge from distributional to moment convergence is uniform integrability.
+By Billingsley (1999, Theorem 3.5), if \(X_N \xrightarrow{d} X\) and \(\{X_N\}\) is uniformly integrable, then \(\mathbb{E}[X_N] \to \mathbb{E}[X]\); a sufficient condition is \(\sup_N \mathbb{E}[|X_N|^{1+\delta}] < \infty\) for some \(\delta > 0\).
+An Edgeworth expansion does not supply this on its own, and for SNIS the main difficulty is concentrated in the denominator \(\bar\omega\), whose inverse moments need to be controlled separately.
 The general point that distributional expansions do not automatically transfer to moments is discussed in Bhattacharya and Rao (1986, chap.
 2) and Hall (1992, sec.
 2.5).

 What we are trying to do about it